 Communication science research team members gain hands-on research experience.
 Undergraduate research assistants may learn to code and enter data, interview participants, gather and prepare research materials, run experiments, and perform other activities required to complete a research study.
 Reading and writing assignments related to the research activities are assigned throughout the semester.
 Opportunities to participate in a research team vary from semester to semester.

-Students apply for scholarships online through My Scholarships.
+Students apply for scholarships online through Wisconsin Scholarship Hub.
 The Department of Communication Arts offers the following scholarships:

 - Christopher Neal Heinlein Memorial Scholarships